arunpn/mortar-pagerank/README.md

 Pagerank simulates a random walk over a graph where each follower-followed relationship is an edge.
 The pagerank of a user is the probability that after a large number of steps (starting at a random node) the walk will end up at the user's node.
 There is also a chance at each step that the walk will "teleport" to a completely random node: this added factor allows the algorithm to function even if there are "attractors" (nodes with no outgoing edges) which would otherwise trap the walk.

+Pagerank is an iterative algorithm.
+Each pass through the algorithm relies on the previous pass' output pageranks (or in the case of the first pass a set of default pageranks generated for each node).
+The algorithm is considered done when a new pass through the data produces results that are "close enough" to the previous pass.
 See http://en.wikipedia.org/wiki/PageRank for a more detailed algorithm explanation.

 # What's inside